ngoctd314/learning/database/mysql/official docs/8. optimization/8.3. optimization and indexes/d. Column Indexes.md

 ## FULLTEXT Indexes

+FULLTEXT indexes are used for full-text searches.
+Only the InnoDB and MyISAM storage engines support FULL TEXT indexes and only for CHAR, VARCHAR, and TEXT columns.
+Indexing always takes place over the entire column and column prefix indexing is not supported.

 ## Spatial Indexes

 You can create indexes on spatial data types.
 MyISAM and InnoDB support R-tree indexes on spatial types.
 Other storage engines use B-trees for indexing spatial types.